rafaelgreca/AI-Projects/Machine Learning/House Prices/README.md

-Best score so far: 15931.942
+Best score so far: 15245.2429

-Using XGBoost with GridSearchCV.
+Using LightGBM with Optuna for hyperparameters tuning.